-OCR's GCSE (9-1) in Music will provide a contemporary, accessible and creative education in Music with an integrated approach to the three main elements - performing, composing and appraising.
-Students are encouraged to be creative and to broaden their musical horizons and understanding with Areas of Study that inspire and challenge.
+OCR's Music GCSE provides a contemporary and creative education in Music with an integrated approach to the three main elements - performing, composing and listening.
+Students are encouraged to be creative and to broaden their musical horizons and understanding, with a variety of Areas of Study.

-This specification will enable students to explore performance and composition with a focus on their own instrument and genre choices and offer opportunity to explore new instrumental skills.
-Through the various genres, styles and eras contained in our Areas of Study they will explore musical context, musical language, and performance and composition skills.
+In GCSE music students explore performance and composition with a focus on their own instrument and music choices with the opportunity to explore new instrumental skills.
+Through the various genres, styles and eras contained in each Areas of Study the course explores musical history, musical styles, performance, composition skills, computer skills and working together collaboratively.

-OCR's GCSE (9-1) in Music is designed to appeal to, and cater for, a wide range of interests, instruments, personalities and directions.
+OCR's Music GCSE is designed to cater for, a wide range of interests, instruments, personalities and directions.
 Students will have the opportunity to explore instruments and Areas of Study depending on their personal preference and ability.

-During the course, students will experience a variety of engaging and useful musical activities which will give them a deeper understanding of the mechanics of music and the many ranging genres surrounding it.
+During the course, students will study a variety of musical activities which will give them a deeper understanding of the mechanics of music and the many ranging genres surrounding it.
 Time will also be given for students to focus on their own instrument and to develop their solo and ensemble performance skills.
-The course is outlined as follows:
+For the composition section of